vuongvu1/today-i-learned/content/post/types-of-browser-storage.md

 * **Cookies**: Store small amounts of data, like session identifiers or small pieces of state.
 Avoid storing sensitive information unless the cookie is HttpOnly and Secure.
 * **Local Storage**: Use for storing non-sensitive data that needs to persist between sessions.
 Avoid storing sensitive information.
-* **Session Storage**:Use for temporary data that only needs to persist for a single session/tab.
+* **Session Storage**: Use for temporary data that only needs to persist for a single session/tab.
 * **IndexedDB**: Use for larger and more complex data structures, such as for offline-first applications, large datasets, or when you need to query data efficiently.

 ## Security Considerations